Make Sense

 Millman Street

-Our first in-person series of workshops since the lockdown restrictions were relaxed, delivered at Millman Street Day Centre based in Holborn.
+Our first in-person series of workshops since the easing of lockdown restrictions was delivered at the Millman Street Day Centre in Holborn.